 This Day In Writing History

-On November 27th, 1909, the famous American novelist, poet, screenwriter, literary and film critic James Agee was born in Knoxville, Tennessee.
+On November 27th, 1909, the famous American writer and critic James Agee was born in Knoxville, Tennessee.
 When he was six years old, his father was killed in a car accident.
 A year later, he and his younger sister Emma were sent to the first of several boarding schools.

 James' favorite boarding school was the Saint Andrews School for Mountain Boys in Sewanee, Tennessee.
 At this school, run by Episcopal monks, Agee met Episcopal priest Father James Harold Flye, who would become a lifelong friend.

-When he was sixteen, after spending the summer traveling through Europe with Father Flye, James Agee entered Phillips Exeter Academy prep school, where he became president of the Lantern Club and editor of the Monthly, where his first writings, including short stories, poetry, and plays, were published.
+When he was sixteen, after spending the summer traveling through Europe with Father Flye, James Agee entered Phillips Exeter Academy prep school, where he became president of the Lantern Club and editor of the Monthly, where his first writings were published.

 Although he barely passed most of his classes, Agee was admitted to Harvard after graduation, where he became editor-in-chief of the Harvard Advocate and delivered the class ode at commencement.